What your sales rep won’t tell you.

 Is It More Cost-Effective to Move with the USMPO?

-Absolutely.
-The moving industry is riddled with hidden fees, up-charges, and bait-and-switch estimates.
+Yes.
+The moving industry is plagued with hidden fees, over-charges, and bait-and-switch estimates.
 The primary mission of the USMPO is to eliminate fraudulent moving companies and protect consumers engaged in the interstate shipping of household goods.
 To achieve this, the USMPO holds moving carriers accountable to their estimates and ensures that they do not increase the price for any unjustified reason throughout your move.

 How Does the USMPO Hold Movers Accountable?

-Shippers can pay movers directly and securely through an escrow account controlled by the USMPO, which releases funds to the mover.
+Shippers can pay verified movers directly and securely through an escrow account which releases funds to the mover.
 Protecting consumer funds is one of the USMPO’s top priorities, and we don’t release your payment to the carrier until they deliver on their promises.
 This ensures that moving companies adhere to their agreements and that you have control over your payment until the job is completed to your satisfaction.

 How to Protect Yourself from Moving Fraud…